Mass media in China: Communist Party control

+However, criticism of the government is not the biggest alarm for the CCP.
+They focus on censoring posts and content that have the biggest "collective action potential."
+It is the fear of organization that grounds the CCP in their censorship practices, not the fear of being critiqued.
+In fact, as long as there are no posts with collective action potential, the CCP can use social media as a tool to further their control.
+By getting to see and understand what their citizens are thinking and feeling, they can better govern to maintain order, stability, and control.

 Provincial and local media

 Local investigative reporting is sometimes viewed favorably by central authorities because of its use in identifying local problems or administrative missteps.
 Provincial media generally have greater latitude in investigative reporting in areas other than the province where they are based, as local authorities lack direct leverage.
 Senior executives in local media are appointed by local governments.

 In June 2024, the 2007 Emergency Response Law was amended, stating that local governments must "guide news media organisations and support them in reporting and control of discussions" regarding reporting on accidents and disasters.

 International operations

-As of 2012 CCTV and Xinhua had greatly expanded international coverage and operations particularly in Africa.
+As of 2012, CCTV and Xinhua had greatly expanded international coverage and operations, particularly in Africa.